 *Includes the total population of the county.

-The county consists of 341 square miles (227,200 acres) with elevations ranging from 175 feet above sea level along the Rapidan River to 1,200 feet above sea level in the mountains.
-Some of the county’s highest summits – all 1,000 feet or more above sea level – are Clark Mountain in Rapidan, Merry Mountain north of Gordonsville, and Cowherd Mountain just southeast of Barboursville.
+The county consists of 341 square miles (227,200 acres) (3) with elevations ranging from 175 feet above sea level along the Rapidan River to 1,200 feet above sea level in the mountains.
+Some of the county’s highest summits – all 1,000 feet or more above sea level – are Clark Mountain in Rapidan, Merry Mountain north of Gordonsville, and Cowherd Mountain just southeast of Barboursville (4).

 Lake Orange is a 124-acre public fishing lake located a few miles east of the Town of Orange and features a boat ramp, concessions, fishing pier, parking lot, picnic facilities and plenty of great shoreline.
-Lake Orange supports warm water fish such as largemouth bass, bluegill, sunfish, and catfish.
+Lake Orange supports warm water fish such as largemouth bass, bluegill, sunfish, and catfish (5).

 The northwestern most points of Lake Anna reach into Orange County.
-The Lake Anna State Park has rental cabins, camping, more than 15 miles of hiking trails, horse trails, picnic sites, and, with 9,600 water acres, it’s a favorite destination for recreational boating, waterskiing, swimming and fishing.
+The Lake Anna State Park has rental cabins, camping, more than 15 miles of hiking trails, horse trails, picnic sites, and, with 9,600 water acres, it’s a favorite destination for recreational boating, waterskiing, swimming and fishing (6).

 Residents and visitors alike enjoy the four distinctly beautiful seasons of Orange County.
-Orange County falls within the Piedmont Climate Region of Virginia; it includes the Central Virginia area that is situated east of the Blue Ridge Mountains.
-The average January temperature falls between 27-47 degrees (F), and the average July temperature falls between 68-88 degrees (F).
-The average precipitation is second highest of all five climate regions at approximately 43 inches per year.
-The peak of fall foliage occurs mid-late October.
+Situated east of the Blue Ridge Mountains, Orange County falls within the Piedmont Climate Region of Virginia.
+The average January temperature hits between 27-47 degrees (F), and the average July temperature hits between 68-88 degrees (F).
+The average precipitation is second highest of all five climate regions of Virginia at approximately 43 inches per year.
+The peak of fall foliage occurs mid-late October (7).

-The region’s growing season is long enough at 189 days to allow proper maturity of a variety of crops.
-It generally occurs between mid-April – the last freeze of the winter – and mid-to-late October when the first freeze of the fall hits.
+The region’s growing season is long enough at 182 days to allow proper maturity of a variety of crops.
+It generally occurs between mid-April – the last freeze of the winter – and mid-to-late October when the first freeze of the fall hits (8).